i-like-robots/jQuery-Modal/README.markdown

 # jQuery Modal
 Every front-end developer needs their own [modal window][1].
-The plugin is performant, customisable and easy to integrate.
-Less than 3KB minified and 1KB with gzip compression.
+The plugin is performant, tested, customisable and easy to integrate.
+Less than 3KB minified and 1KB gzipped.

 ## Dependencies